 That hasn’t stopped us from sweating into the Vive on a number of occasions.
-Especially in games like Hover Junkers, that involve a lot of jumping around and ducking, the foam frame turns into a bit of a sweatband.
+Especially in games like Hover Junkers, which involve a lot of jumping around and ducking, the foam frame turns into a bit of a sweatband.
 It’s not dripping, but it’s enough to make you think twice about handing over the headset to someone else after an intense session.

-Virtual reality that won’t make your hurl
+Virtual reality that won’t make you hurl

 We invited a handful of Digital Trends employees to test out the Vive for brief demos, to identify any nausea-inducing problems with the headset.
-Reactions were so positive we had to drag people screaming out of the virtual world.
+Reactions were so positive that we had to drag people screaming out of the virtual world.
 From The Lab to Hover Junkers, all our test subjects wanted to do was play more, check out the other games, and come back around for seconds.
-Only a couple of our testers reported headset-releated comfort issues, which were mostly solved with headband tweaking.
+Only a couple of our testers reported headset-related comfort issues, which were mostly solved with headband tweaking.

 All testers reported high levels of immersion, and a common high note was the precise, intuitive nature of the controls.
 Nausea was missing in action, even among individuals normally prone to motion sickness.
 Letting the user Vive move in real space while also moving in virtual space, as the Vive allows, seems to dramatically improve long-term comfort relative to a seated headset.

 A few games available on SteamVR, like 4089: The Ghost Within did give us nausea.
 This game, and others that only work with a standard Xbox controller, exhibit many of the limitations of the Oculus Rift (and its dev kit predecessors).
-You have to sit down and the head tracking is slow.
+You have to sit down while playing, and the head tracking is slow.

 The biggest problem with the Vive might be how much activity it does require.
-A few of our testers reported that using the headset was “a lot of work,” in the sense moving around to play a game is a lot less relaxing than plopping down on a couch.
+A few of our testers reported that using the headset was “a lot of work,” in the sense that moving around to play a game is a lot less relaxing than plopping down on a couch.
 The Vive, though immersive, may not be the device you’ll turn to after a long, tiresome day at work.